mantou132/gem-panel/docs/001-layout.md

 # Layout

+`<gem-panel>` organizes UI through panel and window(also called panel group), after specifying panel and window, `<gem-panel>` will automatically layout according to the number of windows, can customize the layout through some options, and can cache the layout.

+## Window in grid

-`<gem-panel>` uses [css grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) for layout, and the initial layout uses the same grid properties as css for configuration:
+`<gem-panel>` uses [CSS grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) for layout, and the initial layout uses the same grid properties as CSS for configuration:

 ```ts
 // ...